-Hike up San Francisco’s Twin Peaks and you will likely hear more than one enthusiastic pitch along the way.
+Hike up San Francisco’s Twin Peaks, and you will likely hear more than one enthusiastic pitch along the way.
 The experience reinforces the city’s reputation as an innovation highway bustling with ideas, offering a steady stream of iterations, improvements, and disruptions of the status quo.
 Conforming to what is, as opposed to trying to change it, is an attitude as misplaced here as it could be anywhere.
 San Francisco seeks out problems as exciting opportunities.
 They are itches that provoke the most invigorating aspects of this place: generative minds taking action.

 Contrast this spirit of human dynamism with what you will find after descending down into the city’s BART public transit system on a bright and sunny Sunday afternoon: the smell of urine and feces, the shouting of threats, and the stinging absence of even one sane soul.
 These are sensory bites of a surreal parallel world—one that merely loses its intensity when you re-enter the safer havens found above.
-In the surface world, the marks left on the ground are no longer heroin needles, but rather the $9 Matcha-Latte receipts of a seemingly post-money society.
+In the surface world, the marks left on the ground are no longer heroin needles but rather the $9 matcha latte receipts of a seemingly post-money society.
 Then, you turn a corner and encounter one of the city’s proliferating tent mazes that act as fast-growing portals to decline.

 There is a stark dichotomy here between the abstract, futuristic ideas that excite and occupy the brightest minds and the actual building of a glorious city with tools and processes we already possess.
 Nowhere else in the country can really match the surreality.
 Roaming the frontiers—such as trying to construct AGI or moon telescopes, work whose outcomes are undefined and whose participants are leaving their footprints on previously uncharted territory—is inherently more exciting than dusting off the plans of a 20th-century construction technique.
-But an overemphasis on the former and total neglect for the latter leaves us with the absurd situation we find ourselves in now: an intellectual elite residing in a city in which the proliferating number of portals to deterioration are increasingly difficult to evade.
+But an overemphasis on the former and total neglect of the latter leaves us with the absurd situation we find ourselves in now: an intellectual elite residing in a city in which the proliferating number of portals to deterioration are increasingly difficult to evade.
 While not directly commensurable, reported property crimes in 2020 even surpassed Covid cases in total number.

 In the middle of all this, one cannot stop wondering about the obvious and increasingly asked question: why can’t the global hub of prosperity and software innovation halt its own deterioration?
 The ills befalling the city are plentiful, but one thing is certain: the crisis of sclerotic institutions, misgovernment, and bizarrely skewed priorities exceeds San Francisco’s borders.
 It is a national and even hemispherical trend.
-Responding to it by mobilizing a machine to fix one of the few remaining hubs of U.S. productivity is one of the highest impact problems we could take on.
+Responding to it by mobilizing a machine to fix one of the few remaining hubs of U.S. productivity is one of the highest-impact problems we could take on.
 The fruits of success are nearly incalculable.
-Whether contradiction and decline or organized renewal, the future is still being made in San Francisco.
+Whether by contradiction and decline or organized renewal, the future is still being made in San Francisco.

 The Case for San Francisco